Study type

 Main study objective

-The purpose of the Registry is to continuously monitor, evaluate and assess for major and minor teratogenic effects in the offspring of women exposed to fingolimod before (up to 8 weeks before last menstrual period) and during pregnancy in routine clinical practice.
+The purpose of the Registry was to continuously monitor, evaluate and assess for major and minor teratogenic effects in the offspring of women exposed to fingolimod before (up to 8 weeks before last menstrual period) and during pregnancy in routine clinical practice.

 Outcomes